Skip to contents

 4. We assume that the band-passed signal is comparable in the absence of evidence on the contrary.

-As a note to ActiGraph users: If you decide to compare GGIR Cole-Kripke estimates with ActiLife Cole Kripke estimate be aware that ActiLife may have adopted a different Cole-Kripke algorithm as the original publication presented four algorithms, by which that could also be a source of variation.
+As a note to ActiGraph users: If you decide to compare GGIR Cole-Kripke estimates with ActiLife’s Cole Kripke estimates, be aware that ActiLife may have adopted a different Cole-Kripke algorithm as the original publication presented four algorithms.
+This is a potential source of variation.
 Further, ActiLife may have used different educated guesses about how Motionlogger counts are calculated.

 Embedding your own metrics

-Some GGIR users may like to use a metric not covered by GGIR.
-To facilitate this we allow for external function embedding as discussed in the vignette Embedding external functions in GGIR.
+Some GGIR users may like to use metrics not covered by GGIR.
+To facilitate this, we allow for external function embedding as discussed in the vignette Embedding external functions in GGIR.
 In fact, this allows you to include entire algorithms such as the step detection or a new sleep classification algorithm that you would like to test inside GGIR.

 • In GGIR part 2, output is derived for each acceleration metric derived in GGIR part 1 except for metrics anglex, angley, and anglez.